-No Separation Required if the Member is Age 65 or Older on the Retirement Date
+No Separation Period: Age 65 or Older on the Retirement Date

 Once a member has reached age 65 and retires afterwards, no separation whatsoever is required.
 I have also attached a Retirement FAQ on basic active membership retirement for you to use and review.
 Always remember, you can call me and ask questions and receive a written response to a number of questions that might arise as you consider continuing to work, entering T-DROP, retiring, or returning to work after retirement.
 ATRS is here to serve you.